Jinglemisk/macropulse/README.md

 # Macro Pulse

-> **⚠️ Disclaimer**
->
-> This application is provided for informational and educational purposes only.
-It is not investment advice and should not be relied upon for making investment decisions.
-The classifications and regime indicators are based on historical patterns and do not guarantee future results.
-Users are responsible for conducting their own research and due diligence.

-Macro Compass is a locally-hosted financial analysis dashboard that classifies stocks by fundamental characteristics and analyzes portfolio allocation across different macroeconomic regimes.
-The application combines traditional fundamental analysis with regime-based positioning using Federal Reserve policy indicators.
+This is a simple dashboard that classifies stocks by a basket of macroeconomic parameters and proposes a portfolio allocation stategy based on the incumbent US macroeconmic regime.

 The system operates on two core principles: (1) stocks can be classified into four distinct categories based on growth rates, valuation metrics, and debt levels, and (2) optimal allocation shifts with changes in monetary policy conditions.